Culpable and reckless conduct: Reckless injury

 Judicial precedent has developed a crime of unintentionally but recklessly causing injury to another.
 This has been proposed in case law as an alternative to assault as there no need to prove "evil intent" (as would be the case for assault).
 There is no requirement for the accused to actively or deliberately make efforts to cause injury, provided that it is foreseeable injury could be caused by non-action or an omission and that a causal link exists with the injury.
 The case of Kimmins v.
-Nomand, displays this point, the accused was detained for a legitimately search by police and denied having needles on their person.
+Nomand displays this point: the accused was detained for a legitimate search by police and denied having needles on their person.
 A police officer subsequently suffered a needle stick injury when searching the accused, who was laterally charged with "recklessly causing injury".

 Reckless endangerment of the lieges

-In the case of Robson v Spiers, establishes the foreseeability of potential danger or injury to the public by the accused's course of action.
+The case of Robson v Spiers establishes the foreseeability of potential danger or injury to the public by the accused's course of action.
 Again there need not be any physical injury to a person, only the need to demonstrate possible endangerment to the public.

 A high degree of recklessness is required, more than what could be construed as carelessness or negligence.
 The accused must have acted in a manner that demonstrated an utter disregard for the consequences of his conduct on the general public and a total indifference to their safety.